Skip to main content

 /dev/sda 3667GiB 3649GiB 19GiB 100% /mnt/smesher-01

 As you can see, this 4TB drive, which should contain 3725.29 GiB, in fact only contains a usable 3667 GiB.
-After initializing 57 storage units of 64 GiB each, it contains around 19 GiB free usable space.
+After initializing 57 storage units of 64 GiB each, it contains around 19 GiB of free usable space.

 Linux users may also find the tune2fs command useful, both for displaying more detailed filesystem information and for reducing the amount of reserved space on a drive.
 Assuming a drive is exclusively being used to store PoST data, the reserved space may safely be set to zero.
-For example, for the above drive /dev/sda:

 > sudo tune2fs -m 0 /dev/sda